 Our ship’s next port of call was Juneau on 02 August early morning.
 Juneau has been the capital of Alaska since 1906.
-Juneau is rather unusual among US state capitals (except Honolulu, Hawaii) in that there are no roads connecting the city to the rest of state or to the rest of America.
-The absence of a road network is due to the extremely rugged terrain surrounding the city.
+Juneau is rather unusual among US state capitals (except Honolulu, Hawaii) in that there are no roads connecting the city to rest of the state or to the rest of America.
+Absence of a road network is due to extremely rugged terrain surrounding the city.
 All goods and persons coming in and out of Juneau must go by plane or ship.
 Downtown Juneau is located at sea level, with tides averaging 5 m, surrounded by steep mountains about 1,200 meter high.

 Even though Anchorage is the biggest city in Alaska and is well connected by rail, road and air network, how did Juneau become the capital of Alaska?

-Sitka was the Alaskan capital when the US took over Alaska from Russia.
+Sitka was the Alaskan capital when US took over Alaska from Russia.
 The capital was moved to Juneau in 1906 because the gold rush had made it and other towns in the Northern Alaska much more economically significant than Sitka.
 When Alaska officially became a territory in 1912, Anchorage did not exist.
 Anchorage came into being during the summer of 1915 as a construction depot on the Alaskan railroad.
-It wasn’t that important of a town until the US Military moved in before World War II.
+Anchorage wasn’t that important of a town until the US Military moved in before World War II.

 We got off our ship and headed on a bus to Auk Bay, about 20 km from the port, for whale watching.
 We were ushered into a boat captained by Emily.
 John, a university student pursuing his pre-medical degree was her assistant.
-Both Emily and John were very knowledgeable about the Auk Bay and the surrounding areas and also about whales.
-We were a group of 12 in the boat and after everyone boarded, Captain Emily gave out the safety briefing followed by a talk about what we were expecting to see.
+Both Emily and John were very knowledgeable about Auk Bay and surrounding areas and also about whales.
+We were a group of 12 in the boat and after everyone boarded, Captain Emily gave out safety briefing followed by a talk about what we were expecting to see.
 After leaving the jetty, Emily went full throttle, skimming over the water to locate the whales.
 During this journey John gave a detailed briefing on whales.

 After about an hour, we sighted Sasha, a humpback whale.
 The whales located in Auk Bay are given numbers and names.
 Alaska is only a feeding area for the whales as there are lot of fish to feed on and is not a breeding ground due to the cold temperature.
-We watched bubble-net feeding by Sasha as she dived down and released a ring of bubbles from its blowhole beneath a school of fish.
+We watched bubble-net feeding by Sasha as she dived down and released a ring of bubbles from her blowhole beneath a school of fish.
 As the bubbles rose to the surface, it created a net, trapping the fish.

 After watching the whales, Emily steered the boat to an island where over two hundred sea lions were sunbathing.
 The males had their heads up while the females and the cubs were all lying down like an arrangement of sausages on the beach.
 After watching the sea lions, Emily dropped us at the jetty to board a bus back to Juneau.

-Back at Juneau, we drove on the Goldbelt Mount Roberts Tramway, a five-minute ride through the rain forest, from the cruise ship pier to the Mount Roberts at an elevation of 600 meter.
+Back at Juneau, we drove on Goldbelt Mount Roberts Tramway, a five-minute ride through the rain forest, from the cruise ship pier to the Mount Roberts at an elevation of 600 meter.
 It offered a breathtaking view of the cruise ships, the port and downtown Juneau as depicted in the images at the top.
-The Mount Roberts Tramway is one of the most vertical tramways in the world.
+Mount Roberts Tramway is one of the most vertical tramways in the world.

 We came down on the tramway and decided to enjoy lunch at Juneau’s Twisted Fish Company, rather than going on board our ship anchored 100 meters away.
 This place was recommended to us by locals and it was worth it.
 We savoured a menu of salmon, halibut and clam, sourced straight from the docks.

-After the sumptuous lunch, we boarded the ship and we sat in the balcony enjoying the breeze and the view outside on the waterfront.
+After a sumptuous lunch, we boarded the ship and we sat in the balcony enjoying the breeze and the view outside on the waterfront.
 There were many sea planes taking off and landing on water and a fishing boat crew were spreading their nets to catch salmon between the cruise ships and the ‘runway.’